neoid-gem/neoid/README.md

-Now let's make the `Like` model a Neoid, by including the `Neoid::Relationship` module, and define the relationship (start & end nodes and relationship type) options with `neoidable` method:
+Now let's make the `Like` model a Neoid, by including the `Neoid::Relationship` module, and define the relationship (start & end nodes and relationship type) options with `neoidable` config and `relationship` method:

 	class Like < ActiveRecord::Base